root-kush369/ReportingMania/README.md

   This project can be deployed on platforms like Netlify (for frontend) and a backend service.
 Check deployment docs for details.

 ## Credits
-  Built with love by [Kush BHardwaj] using simple, powerful tools!
+  Built with love by [Kush Bhardwaj] using simple, powerful tools!